API Security | Jan 3, 2025 | 7 min read | By Savan Kharod | Reviewed by Vedran Cindrić

 Comprehensive logging provides a trail of API interactions, essential for spotting suspicious activity.
 Tools like Treblle offer in-depth insights into API usage, helping teams identify anomalies before they escalate.

-Treblle’s observability feature offers complete visibility into your API’s performance, tracking every request, response, and error as they happen.
+Treblle’s API Intelligence feature offers complete visibility into your API’s performance, tracking every request, response, and error as they happen.
 We provide over 40 API-specific data points per request, helping your team spot unusual patterns like traffic spikes or frequent failures that could signal potential abuse.

 These data points not only help in preventing API abuse, but they also play a significant role in improving the overall security and performance of the APIs.